Aron Ralston: 127 Hours

 British film director Danny Boyle directed the film 127 Hours about Ralston's accident.
 Filming took place in March and April 2010, with a release in New York City and Los Angeles on November 5, 2010.
 Fox Searchlight Pictures funded the film.
 Actor James Franco played the role of Ralston.
 The movie received standing ovations at both the Telluride Film Festival and the Toronto International Film Festival.
 Some of the audience members in Toronto fainted during the final amputation scene.

-The film received widespread acclaim by critics and review aggregator Rotten Tomatoes reports that 93% of 226 professional critics have given the film a positive review, with an average rating of 8.3/10.
+The film received widespread acclaim by critics; review aggregator Rotten Tomatoes reports that 93% of 239 critics have given the film a positive review, with an average rating of 8.2/10.

 At the 83rd Academy Awards in 2011 the film was nominated for six Oscars, including Best Picture (won by The King's Speech) and Best Actor for Franco (won by Colin Firth for his role in The King's Speech).
 127 Hours was also nominated in the categories for Best Adapted Screenplay, Best Original Score, Best Original Song, and Best Editing.

 Of the authenticity of 127 Hours, Ralston has said that the film is "so factually accurate it is as close to a documentary as you can get and still be a drama," and he jokingly added that he thought it is "the best film ever made."